F1rst-Unicorn/cinit/doc/README.md

 Pass arguments to the program to run.
 You SHOULD only pass one whitespace- separated word per list item.

-As with environment variables these strings support templating where you have access to all environment variables.
+As with environment variables these strings support templating.
+You have access to all environment variables listed in the current program's `env` list.

 ### Program types